 Now is a great time to start thinking about the lessons that you will be teaching, the kids that you will be working with, and to start preparing yourself for a summer full of adventure, growth, and laughter as you join the Kippewa Family!

 Important Dates for Staff

 You have decided to travel to Maine to work at Camp Kippewa for Girls this summer – how exciting!
 The following is a list of important dates for Kippewa staff as far as arrival for various staff members, orientation, departure and when the campers arrive and depart.

-May 20, Returning Kitchen & Maintenance Staff Arrive
+May 25, Returning Kitchen/Maintenance & Specialist Equestrian Staff Arrive

 Hired Staff FAQ’s

 (For more FAQ’s please also see our “Work at Kippewa” section)